rkpawan321/ReactRedux_CRUD_app_boilerplate/README.md

 # ReactRedux_CRUD_app_boilerplate
 This is a (CRUD) web app based on React-Redux.
+(Redux-Thunk middleware)

 Requirements: Nodejs, VSCode, Chrome Browser.